 To set the location of the User Templates and Workgroup Templates folders, follow these steps in Microsoft Word:

-- Click the Office button and then click Word Options.
+- Choose File, and then Options.
 The Word Options dialog box opens.

 - Click the Advanced tab.
 The Advanced options appear.